BigBossErndog/Amara-Framework-Deprecated/README.md

 As I don't have access to a Mac, I cannot provide a way to build for MacOS right now.

 ## Compilation
 Once you have all your files in the src folder with a main.cpp, you can compile the code.
+Unfortunately compiling all your code is the only option available right now, there is no way to compile a debug test build.
 ### Windows
 ```
 make win64